Parasite Induced Anemia in Cats

 In any case you should be deworming your pet regularly.
 However, for people with a hectic schedule and a large number of furry family members that is easier said than done.
 You might want to log into this website and set reminders for yourself.

 If you do not know what is making your cat anemic, deworming is a safe way to begin.
 Problem is, although you can spot fleas, it is not easy to know what kind of worms your pet may be infected with.
 Not all deworming agents will kill Tapeworm.
 I had treated Helencha with Ivermectin because back then, I did not know any better.
 We were lucky that he obviously did not have Tapeworm: Ivermectin, though a life saver, does not have any effect on Tapeworms.
 The simplest solution is to choose a broad spectrum deworming agent like Drontal.
-Go to this website for instructions on dosage.

 For fleas, I have personally found Fipronil Spray extremely usefuL.
 It is very important to control fleas because they begin the cycle that causes Tapeworm infestation.
 Controlling fleas is important because they begin the process of Tapeworm infestation in cats Click To Tweet